nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 How about now?

+Q12.
+Are there remaining species that don't make sense?

 Q13.
-Are there remaining species that don't make sense?

-Q14.
 Inspect some taxa.
 Are there any you feel confident calling as present?
 Are there any you don't feel confident about?
 Why?

-For more information on using MEGAN, see the user manual: <http://ab.inf.uni-tuebingen.de/data/software/megan5/download/manual.pdf>

 Try looking at the functional mode by clicking on the KEGG icon.

-Q15.
+Explore the different pathways and their presence/absence.

+Q14.
 Does this sample have the Shiga-toxin genes in it? (hint: look under Human Diseases category) ?

 Now, download some more files, you can choose one, or several from this list!
 If you relate the file names to the original paper we published you could even put together a hypothesis to test (note the diagnosis is in the file name).